BEHIND THE BLOG:

 As an artist, I endeavor to find beauty in my community and exhibit it to others.
 In this sense, I can inspire others to create for themselves while at the same time being motivated to create as well.

 Drifter & the Gypsy features a wide range of contributors weekly.
 Their columns form the core of this blog; these are posts you can count on on certain given days, while my posts work around the columns.
-Every Monday features the This or That column, by Emily Proud.
-Every Wednesday features Imaginary Outfits by Rodellee Bas.
-Every Thursday features a different type of DIY: DIY Hair by Aya Smith, DIY Sew by Lauren Winter, DIY Craft by Danielle Judith, and DIY Food by Arielle Mandelberg.
+Every Monday features the This or That column, by The Nimbus Factory.
+Every Wednesday features Imaginary Outfits for Imaginary Days, by Rodelle Bas.
+Every Thursday features a different type of DIY: DIY Hair by Emily Theobald, DIY Sew by Esther Boller, DIY Craft by Holly Casto, and DIY Food.
 The last Tuesday of every month is Career Day, featuring a different artist every month.

 Vintage shop owner of Adored Vintage and living in a 1920s brownstone apartment in Los Angeles, CA. Loves old movies, farmer’s markets, antiquing with her beau, and dancing around her atelier wearing sequined ballet flats and silk kimonos.
 You can read her vintage thoughts at her vintage blog.